How to Navigate Clinicaltrials.gov

 You can click on any region on the world map to find more details.
 For instance, if you click on the United States, a new map showing state-by-state results appears.
 You can then click on an individual state to bring up study details.

 Let’s say you want to find a trial of a new treatment that is currently recruiting patients in your state (Florida, for instance).
-That means you want a trial that is interventional (testing a new treatment) and “open” (currently recruiting patients), that is taking place in Florida.
+That means you want an Interventional (testing a new treatment) trial, currently Recruiting patients in Florida.
 Your search screen should look like this:

 Press “Search” to find trials that meet that condition.